Zoltán Szabó (mathematician)

 Zoltán Szabó (born November 24, 1965) is a professor of mathematics at Princeton University known for his work on Heegaard Floer homology.

 Education and career

-Szabó received his B.A. from Eötvös Loránd University in Budapest, Hungary in 1990, and he received his Ph.D. from Rutgers University in 1994.
+Szabó received his BA from Eötvös Loránd University in Budapest, Hungary in 1990, and he received his PhD from Rutgers University in 1994.

 Together with Peter Ozsváth, Szabó created Heegaard Floer homology, a homology theory for 3-manifolds.
 For this contribution to the field of topology, Ozsváth and Szabó were awarded the 2007 Oswald Veblen Prize in Geometry.
 In 2010, he was elected honorary member of the Hungarian Academy of Sciences.